 Not that I aim for failure, but rather that should ‘circumstance’ dictate failure, then it’s not a reflection on me but on circumstance.
-I remain intact and safe and secure and can throw my hands into the air and squeal “it’s out of my hands”, when in fact, I’ve obviously created a situation in the likeness I wish to see it.
-I have no idea what the last part of that sentence means, but I’m leaving it in there because it makes me giggle.
+I remain intact and safe and secure and can blame the situation alone.

 But clearly, I’m only willing to engage hurt when I’ve inflicted it by my own hands (e.g. not me giving 100% percent to something good and healthy and then having it fail; but, rather me giving 100% to something meant to break down, hence me actually seeking it out).

 And for the record, although I don’t know what this does mean, I do know it doesn’t mean that I don’t want something to succeed, and it doesn’t mean I don’t want things to work out.
 It’s sort of messy, but to a great extent, it allows me a semblance of control and order in an otherwise messy situation.
 Engage in and expect failure, and when you fail to receive failure and instead receive success, then even better…

 In other speak, this means my willingness (& affinity) for taking really stupid risks.
 Did I not have the cultural and religious graces of my family, my risks taken would be much greater.
 This is somewhat of a double-edged sword for although it’s kept me safe from much, it’s also held me back from so much more.